GUIDE TO THE IMPACTS OF CLIMATE CHANGE ON THE CENTRAL COAST

 The projections are dated as they will need to be regularly revised as more accurate scientific information becomes available (such as future IPCC and other synthesis reports).

-Each of the following covers a separate aspect of the currently expected impacts:
+Use the drop down menu above to see each of the following which covers a separate aspect of the currently expected impacts: